soggybag/Hoppy-Bunny-SpriteKit-Swift/P1-Basic-Concepts/content.md

 ##Adding artwork

 > [action]
-> After the project is created, you should [download our art pack for this game](https://github.com/MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift/raw/master/assets.zip).
+> After the project is created, you should [Download the Art Pack](https://github.com/MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift/raw/master/assets.zip).
 > Next you will add the art pack you just downloaded to your Xcode project by first unpacking the archive.
 > Select the `Assets.xcassets` folder in Xcode project navigator, then drag the downloaded assets into Xcode as shown below:
 >
 > ![Dragging assets into project](../Tutorial-Images/xcode_add_artwork.png)

+##Adding Sound Effects

+> [action]
+> Download the [SFX Pack](../SFX.zip) we created for you.
+Once the download is complete, unpack the folder and add it to the project.

 ##Asset Scale